joshnuss/1000experiments.dev/posts/7-recording-code-to-video.md

 tags: animation, svelte
 ---

-As I make some progress on the code animation stuff (See [last experiment](/posts/codemirror-add-remove-highlighting)) thought it would be good to figure out how to generate a video.
+As I make some progress on the code animation stuff (see [last experiment](/posts/codemirror-add-remove-highlighting)) thought it would be good to figure out how to generate a video of the animation.

-The good news is video recording is often used for testing websites, so I can use the same tools here.
+The good news is, video recording is often used for testing websites, so I can use the same tools here.

 Did some research and found [playwright](https://playwright.dev/) from Microsoft.
 It looks really good.